Skip to main content

 Nikko, go to Iiyama station (3 hours 30, 2 changes, included in your package).
 From Iiyama, you will take the bus for 30 min to Nozawa Onsen (tickets to be bought on the spot, not included in your offer).
 All the details in your travel diary.

-In the early afternoon, settle into your 3* hotel in Nozawa Onsen, in the heart of this mountain village, near the slopes.
+In the early afternoon, settle into your 3* accomodation in Nozawa Onsen, or in a village close-by depending on availabilities, in the heart of this mountain village, near the slopes.

 Discover this typical Japanese mountain village and its 13 hot springs (onsen) with free access!